Your Online Resource for Culinary Programs

 About Culinary Programs:

 Online culinary education is usually meant for individuals planning on starting a restaurant management or hospitality management career.
 These classes are focused around business principals and understanding.
 They usually do not require cooking classes.
 Occasionally these programs require an applicant to have already completed a culinary program and to have cooking or baking skills.
 Often they require you to have earned an associate’s degree in culinary arts, pastry arts or hospitality and restaurant management from an accredited school.
 Online degrees are usually bachelor’s degrees that advance previous learned skills.
-The plus side of online education is that it provides flexible learning on a schedule that can fit your busy home and work life.
-You can continue working as a chef or manager while obtaining a culinary arts degree online.

 What are Culinary Program Specialization Options?

 There are many different specializations of culinary programs.
 Specializations focus on both management and cooking aspects of culinary arts.
 The following are some of the most popular culinary program specializations available at schools around the nation.